 Unfortunately, without the dining shed, we lost the vibrancy of this great block

 Because of the impending rules and changes, the dining sheds were removed from this block.
-Now, without the sheds which allowed restaurants to stretch their reach on the street, most of the activity has gone from this once magical block and it is back to what it was before Covid...a dull strip of sidewalk and a significant loss to the neighborhood.
-This is what is about to happen to all the currently vibrant sidewalks where the dining sheds will be taken out.
+Now, without the sheds which allowed restaurants to stretch their reach on the street, most of the activity has gone from this once magical area and it is back to what it was before Covid... a dull strip of sidewalk and a significant loss to the neighborhood.
+This is what is about to happen to all the currently vibrant sidewalks where the dining sheds are to be taken out.

 Le Petit Cafe in Carroll Gardens